John Dibbs: Arrival in New South Wales

 The Endeavour finally returned to Sydney in mid August 1824.

 Dibbs was appointed the London Missionary Society Master of Ships for the Pacific station and served in this capacity until 1827.

 In March 1825, he was given command of the Campbell & Co brig Haweis (from Captain Jamison) and ferried missionaries around New Zealand and Tahiti, and also traded, until mid-1827.

 The Haweis made a voyage to Mauritius (off the east coast of Africa) in early 1827 – April 1827, selling the cargo of sugar in Hobart on the return voyage.
 The vessel appears to have been under the command of the 1st officer, a Mr. Doyle, as Dibbs was still in Otaheite, and rejoined the Haweis in Hobart.

 In June 1827, in Launceston on the return voyage from Hobart to Sydney, Dibbs assaulted a river pilot, one John Williams, who filed a formal complaint.
 In the court document it is stated that the Haweis had a crew of Tahitians, and Dibbs was fluent enough in their language to be able to command them.
 The court document ends by stating that the accused was "not apprehended, effected his escape".

 The Lady Blackwood scudding through the Bay of Biscay.
 Painting by George Gregory, 1892.

 In 1821 Campbell & Co had acquired the barque Lady Blackwood in Calcutta.
 Dibbs handed the Haweis over to Captain John James around September 1827, and on 29 September, departed for Calcutta to take command of the Lady Blackwood.
 He arrived in Calcutta from Singapore on the Donna Carmelita, listed as on Country Service (i.e. as an East India company employee), and returned to Sydney in mid April 1828.

-His first trading voyage in the Lady Blackwood was to Valparaiso, Chile, May–November 1828, returning with a cargo of wheat, barley, other grains and some breeding mares.
+His first trading voyage in the Lady Blackwood was to Valparaíso, Chile, May–November 1828, returning with a cargo of wheat, barley, other grains and some breeding mares.